 Another trusted source from outside New York has indicated that federal court filings will soon provide detailed evidence showing how the dysfunctional DDC machinery covered-up actions by certain New York attorneys involved in the corporate spying activities.

-Here you can see Dick that these law firms and the state bar associations are intercepting data illegally to use against victims through invasions of privacy.
-The illegally gained information allows the criminal enterprise to find out whom their victims are talking to, what information they have against them and how to sabotage them and anyone helping them economically and emotionally.
-You will see from Anderson’s testimony how they extort people and cause fear and terror in their lives if they attempt to expose them.
+Here you can see Dick that these law firms and the state bar associations are intercepting data illegally to use against victims through invasion of privacy.
+The illegally gained information allows the RICO Criminal Enterprise to find out whom their victims are talking to and what they are talking about, what information they have against them and how to sabotage them and anyone helping them economically and emotionally.
+You will see from Anderson’s testimony how they then extort people and cause fear and terror in their lives and all those that attempt to expose them, Whistleblowers especially need be stopped for obvious reasons.

-Dick, these tactics take a toll on the victims, their families, their friends, their employers, their companies and victimize them further.
-When those that are supposed to be protecting you, are instead the ones violating your rights, well utter helplessness sets in.
-So now not only are they victimized by their attorneys but now by the criminal enterprises agents running the state bars, which after the Anderson allegations leaves them looking more like strip bars, replete with strippers in the ethics department as we discussed.
-At the State Bar or Disciplinary Committees another layer of abuse begins for the victims.
+Dick, these tactics take a toll on the victims, their families, their friends, their employers, their companies and victimize their lives further.
+When those that are supposed to be protecting you, are instead the ones further violating your rights, well utter helplessness sets in, especially when you cannot believe what is happening to you and it is hard to relate to others that the courts and lawyers are violating your rights without sounding a bit nuts.
+Now, not only are the victims victimized by their attorneys but also now by the Criminals fingered by Anderson who are running the state bars, disciplinary departments, the state and federal courts and prosecutorial offices.
+Yet, while you may spend years tied up in this criminal enterprise trying to defend your rights, as many of the related cases have been fighting even longer than myself and I am at a decade.

+After the Anderson allegations these government agencies look more like strip bars than state bars replete with strippers in the ethics department example as we discussed.
+With Spitzer busted a whorehouse at the Attorney General’s office uncovered as well and notice unlike other citizens, the privileged Spitzer evades a single day in court or jail like any other citizen caught violating the interstate transportation of hookers across state lines in violation of the Federal Mann Act would.
+This is just how bought the system for the criminals has become, justice a complete farce.